× You can view the website in various languages - Please choose your language

 Source: World Development Indicators, World Bank; Pocket Book of Agricultural Statistics 2021, Ministry of Agriculture and Farmers Welfare, Govt. of India.

 India can be among the top five exporters of agro-commodities by shifting its focus on cultivation and effectively handholding farmers, according to the World Trade Centre.
-The total agricultural and allied products exports stood at US$ 41.25 billion in FY21.

-Given the importance of the agriculture sector, Government of India has taken several steps for its development in a sustainable manner.
-Steps have been taken to improve the income of farmers.
 Further, to mitigate risk in the agriculture sector, a scheme “Pradhan Mantri Fasal Bima Yojana” (PMFBY)was also launched in 2016.
 Schemes such as Formation & promotion of 10,000 Farmer-Producers’ Organizations and the Agriculture Infrastructure Fund have also been launched recently to benefit the sector.

 Pradhan Mantri Gram Sinchai Yojana (PMGSY) is another scheme aiming to irrigate the field of every farmer and improve water use efficiency to achieve the motto, `Per Drop More Crop’.
 Overall, the scheme ensures improved access to irrigation.